Clarkson-Applied-Data-Science/SkinCancerClassification/README.md

     Non-trainable params: 0
     _________________________________________________________________

-# Model Training Process
+# **Model Training Process**

-This is a function for training a given CNN model on a dataset consisting of X_train and Y_train.
+This is a function for training a given CNN model on a dataset consisting of **X_train and Y_train**.
 Here's a breakdown of the different parameters and what they do:

-model: This parameter takes in the CNN model that we want to train.
+1. **model**: This parameter takes in the CNN model that we want to train.
-X_train: This is the input data for the model, which is typically a set of images.
+2. **X_train**: This is the input data for the model, which is typically a set of images.
-Y_train: This is the output labels for the input data, which specifies the classification of each image.
+3. **Y_train**: This is the output labels for the input data, which specifies the classification of each image.
-EPOCHS: This parameter specifies the number of times the model will train on the entire dataset.
+4. **EPOCHS**: This parameter specifies the number of times the model will train on the entire dataset.
 The train_model function uses the fit method from the Keras library to train the CNN model.

 The fit method takes in the following parameters:

-X_train: The input data for the model.
+1. **X_train**: The input data for the model.
-Y_train: The output labels for the input data.
+2. **Y_train**: The output labels for the input data.
-validation_split: This parameter specifies the percentage of the training data to use as validation data during training.
+3. **validation_split**: This parameter specifies the percentage of the training data to use as validation data during training.
 In this case, 20% of the training data is used for validation.
-batch_size: This parameter specifies the number of samples that the model processes at once during training.
+3. **batch_size**: This parameter specifies the number of samples that the model processes at once during training.
 In this case, the model processes 64 samples at once.
-epochs: This parameter specifies the number of times the model will train on the entire dataset.
+4. **epochs**: This parameter specifies the number of times the model will train on the entire dataset.
 The train_model function returns the training history of the model, which includes information about the loss and accuracy of the model during each epoch of training.

 ## **RGB**